• Skip to main content

 Soy and Dairy Free Cheese

 If you aren't allergic to dairy, this is what would be called a "no-brainer".
-Go grab your favorite variety out of the dairy case and enjoy!
-If you are avoiding dairy AND soy, however, cheese can be more difficult to track down.
+Grab your favorite variety out of the dairy case and enjoy!
+However, cheese can be more difficult to track down if you are avoiding dairy AND soy.
 Follow Your Heart is one brand that makes a dairy and soy free cheese slice in a variety of flavors.
 You can read more about it on this dairy free cheese post.

 Soy and Dairy Free Ice Cream